FINANCIAL AID RATE66%

 |Percent of Students||Average Amount|

-To help support students, Central Texas College may provide services like those listed below:
+To help students and recent graduates, Central Texas College may provide services to students like those listed below:

 - Career path counseling